endormi/terraform-aws-solita-exercise/README.md

 **Important notes**:

 > Since this task's environment is not meant to be left on.
 There are things I would've done differently if it was meant to be.
-I also have other things I would add as well.
+I also have other things I would've added as well.

 - I would create a new user for the database, grant permission to write and read and use the new user to run the script.
 Using the database as root is a bad.
 - I would use a secret manager for the database credentials if the database was going to be kept up and not destroyed.
 Adding secret manager is more of a manual process.